CenterClick NTP200 and NTP250 Documentation - Getting Started

-The NTP200/NTP250 and power supply are not watertight and should only be used in indoor dry locations or in a watertight enclosure.
+The NTP200/NTP250 and power supply are not watertight and should only be used indoors or a user-supplied watertight enclosure.

 First power up

 Please be patient.
-For the quickest aquision, make sure the antenna puck isn't covered or inside loops of the antenna cord and place it on top of a peice of sheet metal to provide a good ground plane.
+For the quickest acquisition, make sure the antenna puck isn't covered or inside loops of the antenna cord and place it on top of a piece of sheet metal to provide a good RF ground plane.

 Connecting the Network

 Both IPv4 and IPv6 are supported and, by default, DHCPv4 and DHCPv6/Autoconf6 are used to obtain network addresses automatically.